techmakerai/Google-Gemini-Voice-Chatbot-on-Raspberry-Pi/README.md

 Following the YouTube video below to learn more about this code:
 https://youtu.be/BQuYTOirVy4

-Here is a diagram of the Raspberry Pi and LEDs
+Here is a schematic of the Raspberry Pi and LEDs
 <img src="https://github.com/techmakerai/Google-Gemini-Voice-Chatbot-on-Raspberry-Pi/blob/main/PaspberryPiSchematic.jpg" width="640"/>

 ## Materials